Anthony Rizzo Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 11th in MLB.
+- The nine strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 12th in MLB.

-- The Blue Jays have a 4.70 team ERA that ranks 20th among all MLB pitching staffs.
+- The Blue Jays' 4.65 team ERA ranks 19th among all MLB pitching staffs.

-- The Blue Jays rank 24th in baseball in home runs allowed (28 total, 1.4 per game).
+- Blue Jays pitchers combine to rank 22nd in baseball in home runs given up (29 total, 1.4 per game).

-- Manoah (1-1 with a 6.98 ERA and 16 strikeouts in 19 1/3 innings pitched) makes the start for the Blue Jays, his fifth of the season.
+- Gausman (1-2 with a 3.65 ERA and 30 strikeouts in 24 2/3 innings pitched) makes the start for the Blue Jays, his fifth of the season.

-- The righty last pitched on Sunday against the Tampa Bay Rays, when he went 4 2/3 innings, allowing seven earned runs while giving up nine hits.
+- In his last time out on Tuesday against the Houston Astros, the right-hander tossed 4 2/3 innings, allowing seven earned runs while surrendering seven hits.

-- The 25-year-old has an ERA of 6.98, with 7.4 strikeouts per nine innings, in four games this season.
-Opponents are batting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.